Does Homeowners Insurance Cover Hotel Stay During a Power Outage?

 Final Thoughts

-So, does homeowners insurance cover a hotel stay during a power outage?
-Sometimes—but only under specific circumstances.
-Coverage typically applies when the outage is caused by a covered peril that makes your home unsafe to live in.
-Utility-related outages without property damage usually fall outside standard coverage.
+So, does homeowners insurance cover hotel stays during a power outage?
+Sometimes—but only when the outage is caused by a covered peril and makes your home uninhabitable.
+Utility failures and planned outages are usually excluded, while storm-related damage may trigger coverage under Loss of Use.